abdalrhman-abas-0/Realtor_Rentals_Scraper/README.md

     re-configure the user inputs and create a new TXT_TRACKER file to record and track the scraping process.
 - f_crawlers.py:
-  * this module contains functions for initiating and running the crawler.
+  * This module contains functions for initiating and running the crawler.
-  * it uses the scrapers_m module to request the website api and return the json response which contain the desired data.
+  * it uses the scrapers_m module to request the website api and return the JSON response which contains the desired data.
 - f_scraper.py:
-  * this module defines the stage from which the program will start running.
+  * This module defines the stage from which the program will start running.
   * it contains a function that reads a text file and determines the stage of the scraping process based on the txt_tracker file contents.
   * it uses the os module to change the working directory and handle file paths.